2025 Pearl 5 Star Prestige: The Complete List of 49 Wineries

 Monforte d'Alba, Italy

 Giacomo Conterno, based at Località Ornati in Monforte d'Alba, is one of the Langhe's most closely watched Barolo producers.
-Under Roberto Conterno, the estate holds a Pearl 5 Star Prestige (2025) and occupies a peer set defined by allocation-driven demand and extended aging philosophies.
+Under Roberto Conterno, the estate holds a Pearl 5 Star Prestige (2025) and occupies a comparable set defined by allocation-driven demand and extended aging philosophies.
 Visits are reserved for serious collectors and those already familiar with Piedmont's longer cycles of production.

 Hundred Acre